-While Table 2 unmistakably indicates a disparity in the number of votes cast per Electoral College vote between the states, once again this will only produce partisan bias if the system consistently provides one party with a distinct and systematic electoral advantage.
+While Table 2 unmistakably indicates a disparity in the cost of Electoral College votes between the states, once again this will only produce partisan bias if the system consistently provides one party with a distinct and systematic electoral advantage.
 In order to examine this issue, we first report the number of times each party has been victorious in the least expensive and most expensive Electoral College vote states.
-A review of the data parallels the above analysis, once again supporting conventional wisdom and indicating the Republican Party more consistently wins the least expensive states while the Democratic Party relies more heavily on the most expensive states for their support.
+A review of this data parallels the above analysis, once again supporting conventional wisdom and indicating the Republican Party more consistently wins the least expensive states while the Democratic Party relies more heavily on the most expensive states for their support.